richelbilderbeek/familie_poen/README.md

 ## Results

-Whatever strategy, the first player has an advantage of 51%, 34.6% and 27.7% in 2, 3 and 4 player games respectively.
+Always play the card with the highest value.
+The first player has an advantage of three percent in a three player game and an advantage of four percent in a four player game.

 ## Discussion